test-kitchen/kitchen-azurerm/README.md

 This example a classic Custom VM Image (aka a VHD file) is used.
 As the Image VHD must be in the same storage account then the disk of the instance, the os disk is created in an existing image account.

-Note: When the resource group ís deleted, the os disk is left in the extsing storage account blob.
-You must cleanup manually.
+Note: When the resource group ís deleted, the os disk is left in the existing storage account blob.
+You must clean up manually.

 This example will: